IntegralEquations/Inti.jl/docs/src/tutorials/integral_operators.md

 δS = Inti.adaptive_correction(Sop; tol = 1e-4, maxdist = 5*meshsize)
 ```

-How exactly you add `S₀` and `δS` to get the final operator depends on the usage
+How exactly one adds `S₀` and `δS` to get the final operator depends on the intended
-that you have in mind.
-For instance, you can use the `LinearMap` type to simply
+usage.
+For instance, one can use the `LinearMap` type to simply
 add them lazily:

 ```@example integral_operators